Portfolio > The Color Field

 2019

-After spending the past 9 years on advocacy works surrounding Executive Order 9066 and the WildLIFE Project, it was time to work on things that were less emotionally daunting.
+After spending the past nine years on advocacy projects surrounding Executive Order 9066 and the WildLIFE Project, Maruyama felt it was time to focus on work that was less emotionally demanding.

 Yellow Window